The Field School

 Dana Cooper

-Dana Cooper has 20 years of experience growing and leading independent, Christ-centered schools in Cincinnati and Indianapolis, serving as chief advancement officer and assistant head of school.
-She joined both institutions in their start-up years, taking responsibility for refining branding and communicating mission and vision to community leaders, donors, parents and students, faculty and staff.
-Dana has a B.A. in liberal arts and a M.Ed. in in educational administration from Xavier University.
-She and her husband are the parents of two adult children educated in one of those Christ-centered schools, now both married and parents of three homeschooled children and four pets.
+Dana Cooper has 30 years’ experience growing and leading start-up Christ-centered schools in Cincinnati and Indianapolis.
+She shared her experience as Chief Advancement Officer and Assistant Head of School with the founders of The Field School and volunteered to help communicate its mission and vision to potential families, partners, and donors before TFS opened in September 2017.
+As an inaugural board member, Dana has served as Advancement Committee Chair, Board Secretary, and Vice Chair.
+She has a B.A. in liberal arts and a M.Ed. in educational administration from Xavier University.
+She and her husband are parents of two adult children educated in the Cincinnati Christ-centered start-up, now both married and parents of five children and four pets.

 Secretary